piyushsh/pcf-study-notes/files/13-Buildpacks.md

 > `cf app APP_NAME` gives the details of the buildpack used for the application.

 - Why might you customize a buildpack?
 In general, would you know what to do?
-> If your application uses a language or framework that the Cloud Foundry system
+> f your application uses a language or framework that the Cloud Foundry system buildpacks do not support.

 ## Pluralsight Recap